SIGHPC-Education-Chapter/Piction/README.md

   - Pencils (one per participant)
   - Two printouts:
     - a [model](models.svg) sheet per group, cut in 4 parts along the lines;
-    - a few (blank models)[blanks.svg] sheets, cut in 9 parts along the lines.
+    - a few [blank models](blanks.svg) sheets, cut in 9 parts along the lines.
       You can use free paper or slates instead of blank sheets if you wish.
 - Activity integration: can be played alone, or along (before or after) the [image representation](https://classic.csunplugged.org/image-representation/)